redsanket/spark/external/presto/guide/deployment.rst

   benchmark and request capacity if Presto suits their use case.
 If you came to know of Presto through someone and is using it as a better performing alternative to `Hive <https://git.ouroath.com/pages/hadoop/docs/hive/index.html>`_, please expect the access to be revoked soon.
-Only customers who paid for capacity are allowed to use Presto.
+Only customers who paid for capacity will be allowed to use Presto.
   `Hive <https://git.ouroath.com/pages/hadoop/docs/hive/index.html>`_ should be used by everyone else.